 Section (Page) Change and Reason for the Change All Pages Changed all pages to protocol version from 02 to version 03, Date 09 Dec 2012 to 12 June 2013.
 Reason: Reflected revision date change in the header.
 Table of Contents Updated to reflect revision changes 1 (13) 'Global' changed to 'regional' Reason: PIs follow regional regulations.
 Protocol requirements will specify any non-regional requirements.
-2 (21) CEC and DSMB Name and Address added (Syntactx) Reason: CRO is now under contract with Endologix.
-3 (22) Regions of study populations added Reason: Clarification of enrollment sites by region.
-3 (22) 3 (25) Site enrollment maximum set to 10% Reason: To ensure a more equitable enrollment profile across sites 3(23) 7.2 (37) Training section - changed from 3 roll-in per site to 1 roll-in.
+2 (23) CEC and DSMB Name and Address added (Syntactx) Reason: CRO is now under contract with Endologix.
+3 (24) Regions of study populations added Reason: Clarification of enrollment sites by region.
+3 (24) Site enrollment maximum set to 10% Reason: To ensure a more equitable enrollment profile across sites 3(25) 7.2 (38) Training section - changed from 3 roll-in per site to 1 roll-in.
 Grammatical changes.
 Reason: Reflect correct roll-in population as specified in Subject Population (page 10) and other sections.
-3 (23) 5.3 (31) Exclusion Criteria #3: Removed words 'enrollment or 30 day follow-up phase of' Reason: Subjects should not be involved in a competing study at any time frame, as the study population should be examining only the Nellix system as a treatment.
+3 (25) 5.3 (32) Exclusion Criteria #3: Removed words 'enrollment or 30 day follow-up phase of' Reason: Subjects should not be involved in a competing study at any time frame, as the study population should be examining only the Nellix system as a treatment.
+3 (26) 6.2 (33) Primary Effectiveness Endpoint: "Endoleak type I > 30 days, and Endoleak III" changed to "Endoleak type I or Endoleak type III at 12 months" and additionally "Secondary endovascular procedure up to 12 months for resolution of Endoleak (Type I or Type III)" was added.
+Reason: The existence of an endoleak is, by itself, not necessarily an indication of a clinically significant leakage.
+Clinically, a failure of effectiveness related to endoleaks would be indicated by a re-intervention to re-exclude the aneurysm, or the existence of an endoleak sufficient to cause the aneurysm to expand.
+Both of those occurrences are considered failures by this endpoint.
+Type I or III Endoleaks at 12 months (regardless of intervention or effect) is included to conservatively allow for possible future corrective actions.